true-myth/true-myth/README.md

     FP names for them, this library aims at people just coming up to speed on these ideas.

-    The big win for Folktale over True Myth is [FantasyLand] compatibility.
+    The big win for Folktale over True Myth is [Fantasy Land] compatibility.

 3. True Myth's API aims to be more idiomatic as JavaScript/TypeScript, with a